jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/FAQ/FAQ.md

 **1, Q: What is the Application Scenario for Anti-DDoS Basic?**

 A: JD Cloud Anti-DDoS Basic is applied to attack protection scenarios with the highest attacking flow rate not exceeding 2G.
-Once the attack flow exceeds the Anti-DDoS Basic capability of the machine room, the black hole will be triggered, and the black hole will be triggered to limit the IP of the black hole for a certain period of time.
+Once the attack flow exceeds the Anti-DDoS Basic capability of the machine room, the black hole will be triggered to limit the IP of the black hole for a certain period of time.

 **2, Q: How Do I Start Anti-DDoS Basic?**